Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

 ## Starting with..
 ### Background
 Background contains pictures of empty roads of all sorts, ranging from city roads to flyovers.
+[Here](https://drive.google.com/open?id=1CD2lC-16tWiOmL7dm73nNr_XfoFQL10v) is a link to all our background images.

 <b>Statistics</b>
 * Image dimensions: 224\*224 pixels
 * Image format: jpg - We take a special care to avoid png format here in order to save space.